rokka-io/rokka-client-php/README.md

 See the [official documentation](https://rokka.io/documentation) on how to use the Rokka API.

+## API Docs

+See als the [API Docs](https://rokka.io/client-php-api/master/) for further information.

 ## Running tests

 Run `vendor/bin/phpunit` in the project root.